jbaumli/Ionic-Express-MySQL/README.md

 ### Deploying the frontend (Ionic) to AWS Amplify

-Condensed instructions using AWS CLI - use your environment settings for all prompts<br/>
+#### Condensed instructions using AWS CLI - use your environment settings for all prompts

 In a Windows Command Prompt window<br/>
 C:\>`cd C:\Ionic-Express-MySQL\IonicForm`<br/>
 <br/>